-We have appointed an investment manager authorised under the Financial Services and Markets Act 2000 to undertake investment business, to manager the portfolio of index-linked government bonds.
-The chosen manager is Sarasin & Partners LLP who invest the portfolio on a low cost, non-discretionary basis.
+We have appointed an investment manager (currently Sarasin & Partners LLP), authorised under the Financial Services and Markets Act 2000 to undertake investment business, to manage the portfolio of index linked government bonds.
+Sarasin & Partners LLP invest the portfolio on a low cost, non-discretionary basis.
 We have, after seeking appropriate investment advice, given the manager specific directions as to the securities to be held.